nasa/cumulus/docs/deployment/troubleshoot_deployment.md

 Successfully removed 1 resource instance(s).
 ```

-After removing that entry from the Terraform state, `terraform apply` should work correctly.
+After removing the entry from the Terraform state, `terraform apply` should work correctly.

 ## Deploying Cumulus